botpress/botpress/docs/docs/overview/quickstart/admin-dashboard.md

 The following features and configurations are done in the Admin Dashboard.

 - Creating new chatbots
-- Managing your Botpress Enterprise license and sync with version control
 - Updating your profile and your Botpress Account
 - Unpacking and activating modules